-As also explained in the Charter School's Personalized Learning Policy, if it is determined Independent Study is not in the best interest of the student, no pupil shall be involuntarily removed by the Charter School for any reason, unless the parent, guardian, or caregiver of the pupil has been provided written notice of the intent to remove the pupil no less than five school days before the effective date of the action.
-The written notice shall be in the native language of pupil or the pupil's parent, guardian, or caregiver or, if the pupil is a foster child or youth or a homeless child or youth, the pupil's educational rights holder.
-The notice shall inform him or her of the right to initiate, before the effective date of the action, an involuntary removal hearing, which will follow the same procedures as a hearing for a disciplinary removal.
-If the pupil's parent, guardian, caregiver, or educational rights holder initiates the involuntary removal hearing procedures, the pupil shall remain enrolled and shall not be removed until the Charter.

-School issues a final decision.
+As also explained in the Charter School's Personalized Learning Policy, if it is determined Independent Study is not in the best interest of the student, no pupil shall be involuntarily removed by the Charter School for any reason, unless the parent or guardian of the pupil has been provided written notice of intent to remove the pupil no less than five schooldays before the effective date of the action.
+The written notice shall be in the native language of the pupil or the pupil's parent or guardian, or, if the pupil is a homeless child or youth, or a foster child or youth, in the native language of the homeless or foster child's educational rights holder.
+In the case of a foster child or youth, the written notice shall also be provided to the foster child's attorney and county social worker.
+If the pupil is a Indian child, as defined in Section 224.1 of the Welfare and Institutions Code, the written notice shall also be provided to the Indian child's tribal social worker and, if applicable, county social worker.
+The written notice shall inform the pupil, the pupil's parent or guardian, the homeless child's educational rights holder, the foster child's educational rights holder, attorney, and county social worker, or the Indian child's tribal social worker and, if applicable, county social worker of the right to initiate, before the effective date of the action, an involuntary removal hearing, which will follow the same procedures as a hearing for a disciplinary removal.
+If the pupil's parent or guardian, the homeless child's educational rights holder, the foster child's educational rights holder, attorney, or county social worker, or the Indian child's tribal social worker or, if applicable, county social worker initiates the involuntary removal hearing procedures, the pupil shall remain enrolled and shall not be removed until the Charter School issues a final decision.
 The involuntary removal hearing and decision shall follow the same procedures set forth in the Charter School's discipline policy and procedures.
+For purposes of this clause, "involuntarily removed" includes disenrolled, dismissed, transferred, or terminated, but does not include suspensions specified in the Charter School's discipline policy and procedures.
+A foster child's educational rights holder, attorney, and county social worker and an Indian child's tribal social worker and, if applicable, county social worker shall have the same rights a parent or guardian of a child has to receive a suspension notice, expulsion notice, manifestation determination notice, involuntary transfer notice, and other documents and related information.